What do Feldenkrais Practitioners do?

 Accredited Feldenkrais Professional Training Programs Australasia

-Japan V FPTP Educational Director: Eilat Almagor.
-Commenced August 2012.
-Final Segment 26 April - 6 May 2016.
-Contact: Yoshikatsu Minato
+Japan 6 FPTP Educational Director: Eilat Almagor.
+Commenced August 2016.
+Final Segment ends 6 May 2020.
+Contact: Yoshikatsu Minato; Mail to: firstname.lastname@example.org

 Other Feldenkrais Practitioner Training Programs